-Competency 9: Student evaluates practice with individuals, families, groups, organizations, and communities.
+Competency 9: Student evaluate psractice with individuals, families, groups, organizations, and communities

-Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities.
-Social workers recognize the importance of evaluating processes and outcomes to advance practice, policy, and service delivery effectiveness.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge in evaluating outcomes.
-Social workers understand qualitative and quantitative methods for evaluating outcomes and practice effectiveness.
+Social workers understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with and on behalf of diverse individuals, families, groups, organizations, and communities.
+Social workers evaluate processes and outcomes to increase practice, policy, and service delivery effectiveness.
+Social workers apply anti-racist and anti-oppressive perspectives in evaluating outcomes.
+Social workers understand theories of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, and critically evaluate and apply this knowledge in evaluating outcomes.
+Social workers use qualitative and quantitative methods for evaluating outcomes and practice effectiveness.